Preparing for Sales Meetings: A Step-by-Step Playbook

 5. Gather Battle-Ready Materials

-- Case Studies: Choose ones that mirror the prospect’s industry/size.
+- Case Studies: Prioritize ones that mirror the prospect’s industry/size.

-- Demo Clips: Pre-record a 2-minute snippet of your product solving their specific pain point.
+- Demo Clips: Pre-record a 2-minute snippet solving their specific pain point.

 Companies that standardize sales prep see: